 Recovery: SAMHSA defines recovery as “a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.”
 The Foundation is focused on recovery as it relates to mental health and/or substance use challenges.

-Recovery Community Organization (RCO): SAMHSA defines RCOs as independent, nonprofit organizations led and governed by representatives of local communities of addiction recovery.
+Recovery Community Organization (RCO): SAMHSA defines RCOs as independent, nonprofit organizations led and governed by representatives of local communities in recovery.

 Stigma: SAMHSA defines stigma as a mark of disgrace or infamy, a stain or reproach, as on one's reputation.
-Substance use disorders carry a high burden of stigma; fear of judgment means that people with substance use disorders are less likely to seek help and more likely to drop out of treatment programs in which they do enroll.
+Substance use challenges carry a high burden of stigma; fear of judgment means that people with substance use challenges are less likely to seek help and more likely to drop out of treatment programs in which they do enroll.

 We often partner with third-party evaluators, contractors and other organizations over the course of our work with applicants and grantees.
 Your application and its attachments may be shared with these individuals or entities during the review process and grant cycle.
 All third-party organizations partnering with the Foundation have signed a confidentiality agreement and will not use or share the information for purposes outside of the scope of work specific to the grant application or grant award.
 If you have any concerns or would like additional information, please email [email protected] or call our senior director of Grantmaking Operations at 303-953-3600.

 We encourage all applicants to sign up in our grants portal to confirm registration is complete at least a week in advance of submitting a grant application.
-Apply for funding by 5 p.m.
-MDT on Feb.
-15, 2022.
+Apply for funding by Feb.
+15, 2023.
 Applications submitted in advance of deadlines (Feb.
 15, June 15 and Oct.
 15) are not reviewed until the deadline has passed.